satheesh-sivanantham/rxjs/README.md

             -> so we need to  delay the api call untill type letters in the search input -> For this case we debounceTime operator
 # Take operator
-    - In some use cases if you want to take two value and you dont need remaining means u can use this operator
+    - In some use cases if you want to emit two value and you dont need remaining means u can use this operator

 # Pipe
     - pipe is nothing but pipeline through which you will send some operators and which will give the output that's the observables
+# Take while
+    - Take while will emit the value and check the condition, wheather the condition met or not
+# Take Last Operator
+    - This will emit the last two value
+# First Operator
+    - It will give the first value emmited by the observables